ThomasKaiser/Knowledge/articles/Quick_Review_of_RPi_Zero_2_W.md

        102400    1024    20388    20124    22847    22900    22904    18276
        102400   16384    20351    19905    23036    23037    23036    19711

 Sequential reads/writes max out at 23/20 MB/s, random IO performance courtesy of a more expensive A2 rated card made for the use case.
-Same SD card with same installation in a RPi 4 capable of SDR50 shows way better sequential and slightly better random IO performance:
+Same SD card with same installation in a RPi 4 capable of SDR50 shows better sequential and slightly better random IO performance:

                                                            random    random
            kB  reclen    write  rewrite    read    reread    read     write